1. Home

 5. Legend settings.
 This feature lets you hide or unhide labels.

-6. In axis settings you can hide X or Y axis.
+6. In axis settings, you can hide the X or Y axis.

 7. You can set your number formatting in the next field.
-Set percentage, currency, or any other formatting you need, we have summarized the most popular data types, however, you can visit the custom number formatting guide to create more customized data types.
+Set the percentage, currency, or any other formatting you need.
+We have summarized the most popular data types, however, you can visit the custom number formatting guide to create more customized data types.

 8. Resize any element by dragging the right bottom corner.